 - Equality of opposition is optimized.
 No head-to-head match up count exceeds another by more than 1.

 - Heats will consist of cars from different dens.

 Placement will be based on TIME, not points.
-It is possible that your can win all heats that you competed in, but not place due to cars having faster times in other heats.
+Each car’s worst time will be discarded.
+It is possible that you can win all heats that you competed in, but not place due to cars having faster times in other heats.

 Pinewood Derby Build Rules for Cub Scouts:

 - BODY: Only the body provided with the BSA kit may be used.